Gissio/mcu-renderer/README.md

 In order to initialize the library, call the corresponding `mr_init_xxx()` function.
 The display is initially turned off, allowing you to draw before the first screen update.
 To turn the display on, call `mr_xxx_set_display()`.

 Next, set up the fonts.
-You may use the fonts available in the [fonts](fonts folder), or prepare your own, as the [Preparing fonts](#preparing-fonts) section explains.
+You may use the fonts available in the [fonts folder](fonts), or prepare your own, as the [Preparing fonts](#preparing-fonts) section explains.

 After that, set up a screen layout consisting of non-overlapping rectangles.
 This will avoid any flickering when updating the screen.